Erlanger Logo

 You will have the opportunity to change or update your address and/or bank account information if you wish to make any changes.

-Terminated former employees: You have three election options available to you.
+Terminated former employees: During the Plan’s termination election window, you have the opportunity to receive your benefit early.
+You have three election options available to you.
 More information will be provided in the coming months.

 The Plan termination date is December 31, 2025.

-You will receive a Benefit Election Package in or around January 2026 where you will elect how to receive your Plan benefit.
+Final Benefit Election Packages are being mailed on January 9, 2026, where you will elect how to receive your Plan benefit.
 All distribution options will be explained in your Benefit Election Package.

-The Distribution Date (payout date) is expected to occur in April 2026.
+The Distribution Date (expected payout date) is expected to occur on or near April 1, 2026.
 However, the actual payout could be earlier or later depending upon your election choice and other administrative factors.

 On the Distribution Date, all ongoing benefit payments will be transferred to an insurance company and all immediate single sum payments will be distributed.